-- Blue Hydrogen: Hydrogen made from fossil fuel, but with efficient means of capturing and sequestering the carbon emissions in the process
+- Blue Hydrogen: Hydrogen made from fossil fuel, but with efficient means of capturing and sequestering the carbon emissions in the process;

 The production of green hydrogen

-Transportation and storage of Hydrogen
+Transportation and storage of hydrogen in China

-- Using tubetrailer to transport gas and hydrogen is the most common means to transport hydrogen over a short distance.
+Using tubetrailer to transport gas and hydrogen is the most common means to transport hydrogen over a short distance.
 At present, the pressure of the gas storage tank used in China is 20MPa, which is lower than the foreign standard of 50MPa.
-As result, tubetrailer in China can only deliver a small amount of hydrogen each time, so it will incur huge logistics costs to meet the large amount of hydrogen demand in the future.
+As a result, tubetrailer in China can only deliver a small amount of hydrogen each time, so it will incur huge logistics costs to meet a large amount of hydrogen demand in the future.

-- Although transporting hydrogen through pipelines can avoid the disadvantages of the above two methods, the construction of pipelines requires a large amount of initial investment, which is obviously unrealistic in the current situation of weak profitability of hydrogen energy enterprises.
+Although transporting hydrogen through pipelines can avoid the disadvantages of the above two methods, the construction of pipelines requires a large amount of initial investment, which is obviously unrealistic in the current situation of weak profitability of hydrogen energy enterprises.